Hinoto-LH/holbertonschool-printf/README.md

 ```
 ## **BUGS**

-Currently  _printf can print the chars, the strings and the “%”, note that we are too NULL
+Currently  _printf can print the chars, the strings and the “%”,
-to develop more features for our function, if you wish to display more content (for example : %f for float) please use the reel printf function.
-Her functions :